faridamajidli/STUDENT2STUDENT/README.md

 You will have to input you choices.
 After the choices are validated, the respective action will be carried out and you will be asked more questions based on your choice.

+   1. The Account: Sign up or Log in.
+This part makes sure if you already have an account or not.
+         * If want to log in, you press <Enter>.
+If you want sign up, you type